-Beaumont Hospital in Royal Oak is offering Silver Linings Cancer Survivorship Program, an eight-week wellness program, for women cancer survivors.
+Beaumont Hospital in Royal Oak is offering Silver Linings Cancer Survivors Program, an eight-week wellness program, for women cancer survivors.

 Silver Linings is free to participants, regardless of where they received treatment for their cancer.
-All interested participants must attend an information/registration session at 6:30 p.m. on Tuesday, Aug.
-7 at the Beaumont Cancer Institute in Royal Oak.
-They must be 18 years or older and have completed their cancer treatments.
+All interested participants must attend one information/registration session at 6:30 p.m. on Tuesday, Jan.
+15 or Jan.
+22 at the Rose Cancer Center on the campus of Beaumont, Royal Oak.
+The session will take place in the first floor classroom.
+Registrants must be 18 years or older and have completed their cancer treatments.

-Those interested in the program should contact Pam Jablonski at 248-551-4645 or firstname.lastname@example.org.
+Those interested in attending either information/registration session are asked to RSVP with Pam Jablonski at 248-551-4645 or firstname.lastname@example.org.
 More information on Silver Linings can be found at http://cancer.beaumonthospitals.com/silverlinings.

 Silver Linings is designed for women who have survived any type of cancer and includes instruction in meditation; yoga; mindful communication/eating; breast awareness/self-exam; and discussion of post-cancer body image and sexuality.
 The program helps cancer survivors explore and heal the physical, emotional and spiritual effects of the disease.